Associate Director, Events and Community Programs

 Stakeholder Relations

 - Serve as an ambassador for Advancement within the community.
-Establish trust and understanding, use diplomacy and tact to navigate complex issues and ensure mission alignment and cohesion.
+Establishes trust and understanding, uses diplomacy and tact to navigate complex issues and ensure mission alignment and cohesion.

-- Key relationship manager for the Signature Event committees and/or volunteers including: Association Day, Founders Dinner, Norval Days, etc.
+- Key relationship manager for the signature event committees and/or volunteers including: Association Day, Founders Dinner, Norval Days, Alumni Weekend, and Reunions.

 - Liaise and provide event leadership support to Association and Advancement team members.